AOM Figurative Studio Schedule

 Offered select Sundays from 5-8pm & select Wednesdays from 1-4pm

 Facilitated, uninstructed drop-in short pose figure drawing with a nude fine art model every Monday from 1-3pm and Tuesday from 6:30-8:30pm.
 We supply 8 workhorses, 5 easels or table and chairs.
 We have 8 clip boards to share, first come-first-serve.
 Bring your own art supplies.
-Posing schedule: sixteen 1 min gestures, two 10 minute and three 20 minute poses.
+Posing schedule: five 1 min gestures, five 2 min gestures, one 5 min, two 10 minute and three 20 minute poses.

 All skill levels and mediums are welcome. $25